cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-aws.md

 You can use your instance profiles via Cloud 66 by [calling them in the manifest file](/{{page.collection}}/how-to-guides/build-and-config/building-a-manifest-file.html#which-component) of your application.
 You can set a different profile for each component of an application (e.g. MySQL or Redis).
 We will then use that profile whenever we provision a server for that component.
 {% endif %}

+## Cloud 66 Security Groups on AWS

+Whenever we provision servers for a new application on AWS, we configure separate AWS Security Groups for each type of server (e.g. application servers or database servers).

+If new servers are added to a group on Cloud 66 (e.g. scaling up your web servers), then they are added to the corresponding Security Group on AWS.
+If servers are removed from Cloud 66, they are also removed from their Security Group on AWS.

 ## Reserved instances

 [AWS reserved instances](http://aws.amazon.com/ec2/purchasing-options/reserved-instances/) enable users to reserve instances for one to three years, which has pricing benefits when compared to on-demand instances.